Cambridge Centre for Sport and Exercise Sciences

 The Cambridge Centre for Sport and Exercise Sciences currently brings together expertise across four of the tenets of exercise sciences: physiology, psychology, biomechanics and coaching/pedagogy.
 The research interests of our members comes under the banner of Performance and Well-being.
 Within this contextual frame-work our research is grouped into the following research areas:

-We offer our Sport and Exercise Sciences PhD.
-We have also identified a range of innovative research project opportunities for you as a postgraduate research student.
+We offer our Sport and Exercise Sciences PhD, and a range of innovative research project opportunities for postgraduate researchers.

 You can keep up-to-date with our research activities by following us on Twitter.